tikimcfee/LookAtThat/README.md

 The current goal is to allow you to:

 - Pull the project
-- Run it from XCode, targeting your iPhone or Mac laptop
+- Run it from XCode, targeting your iPhone, iPad or Mac
 - See code in space

 At the moment, none of the important things with respect to building a functioning release binary are in place.
 Everything is experimental, unstable, and ready to explode at any moment.
 It's very exciting.